-To the rear of the box there will be either a rear exit or bottom exit fitting that fits a rubber "no-hub" connector shipped inside the machine.
+To the rear of the scrap box there will be either a side exit or bottom exit fitting (depending on how it was ordered) that fits a rubber "no-hub" connector shipped inside the machine.
 This connector will fit 2" copper pipe or PVC tube.
 To prevent clogging, run drain lines as straight as possible.
 Do not run drain plumbing with tight radius elbows or 180-degree bends.
-The use of floor sinks for machine drains can cause flooding.
+The use of floor sinks for drains can cause flooding.
 Always run gravity drain lines downhill.
-Do not reduce the diameter of the pipe, always 2" or larger for drains.
+Do not reduce the diameter of the drain pipe, always 2" or larger.